 Eloy’s notebooks build the multitask neural network using PyTorch, which KNIME doesn’t directly support, but fortunately both KNIME and PyTorch support the ONNX (Open Neural Network Exchange https://onnx.ai/) format for interchanging trained networks between neural network toolkits.
 So I was able to export my trained PyTorch model for bioactivity prediction into ONNX, read that into KNIME with the ONNX Network Reader node, convert it to a TensorFlow network with the ONNX to TensorFlow Network Converter node, and generate predictions using the TensorFlow Network Executor node.

 Interested in finding out more about using the RDKit, KNIME and Python for advanced chemistry?
-Greg Landrum is running a webinar to look at how this blend of tools is used together for complex R-group analysis.
+Watch a recording of Greg Landrum's webinar "Advanced chemistry: RDKit + KNIME + Python for the win", where he showed how this blend of tools is used together for complex R-group analysis.

 I know that the model was trained using the RDKit’s Morgan fingerprint with a radius of 2 and a length of 1024 bits and I can generate the same fingerprints with the RDKit Fingerprint node.
 Since I can’t pass fingerprints directly to the neural network, I also add an Expand Bit Vector node to convert the individual bits in the fingerprints into columns in the input table.
 The compounds that we’ll generate fingerprints for are read in from a text file containing SMILES and a column with compound IDs that we’ll use as names.
 The sample dataset used in this blog post (and for the example workflow) is made up of a set of molecules exported from ChEMBL and a couple of invented compounds I created by manually editing ChEMBL molecules.

 Fig. 1: Here we see the part of the workflow that handles both loading the neural network and preparing the input for it.